ufosc/club-documents/Administrative/Procedures.md

 - Choose appropriate music
 - See what people are working on, see if they need help, spark some conversation
 - Casual codings are to take place around class-times (2-3 hours long)
-- At least twice weakly
+- At least twice weekly

 ### Development Sessions